sadaqabdo/Car-passengers-detection/README.md

-# Face-detection
+# Car Passengers Detection

-The aim of this repo is to detect people in a car and tag front sitters, and backsitters.
+The aim of this repo is to detect people in a car and tag the driver, front and back passengers.